SJSU Student Research, Scholarship, and Creative Activity (RSCA) Competition

 - Presenter’s ability to handle questions from the jury and general audience

-Finalists progressing to these events will be notified no later than March 22, 2021.
-These students will be asked to create an 8-minute YouTube video that will be shown at each of these events.
-The CSU event will also involve a Q&A and judging component.
-Further details about participation in the SJSU RSCA Competition, the CSU Student Research Competition and the Celebration of Research will be provided as needed to successful applicants and winners of SJSU RSCA Competition.
+Finalists progressing to these events will be notified no later than March 28, 2022.
+The format of the 2022 Annual CSU Student Research Competition has yet to be confirmed, but the 2021 event required each participant to create an 8-minute YouTube video that was shown at the event, followed by a Q&A judging component.
+Further details about participation in the CSU Student Research Competition and the Celebration of Research will be provided as needed to successful applicants and winners of SJSU Student RSCA Competition.

-April 30, 2021: Finalists virtually attend the 35th Annual CSU Student Research Competition on Friday, April 30, or Saturday, May 1, 2021 (the date will depend on your discipline area).
+April 29 and 30, 2022: Finalists attend the 36th Annual CSU Student Research Competition, hosted by San Francisco State University (the date will depend on your discipline area).

 If you are interested in applying please talk with your faculty mentor for help and support with your application content.
 Questions about the SJSU Student RSCA Competition application process should be directed to the Office of Research at email@example.com.